zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/asp-net-mvc-4.md

             <%: Styles.Render("~/Content/kendo/css") %>

-7. Move the jQuery bundle in the **head** tag of the page.
+7. Move the jQuery bundle to the **head** tag of the page.
 It is at the end of the page by default.
 8. Render the Kendo UI script bundle **after** jQuery.
     - Razor